Video Production Story-Telling Techniques: The Sequence

 When you take a wide shot, put it together with three medium-shots and two close-ups in order to show that someone made a telephone call or built a chair, it’s called a sequence.

 More technically, sequence refers to a series of shots that depict a single incident or happening.
 In most professional video production, the shot changes every five seconds or so.
 To hang on a shot any longer than that is considered boring.
+(This is a generalization of course.
+I am referring here to typical professional-quality video production.)
 So you do not use just one shot of an event, you use a lot.
-Editing them together is called a sequence.
+Editing them together makes it a sequence.

 In video, a sequence is analogous to paragraphs and sentences in verbal storytelling.
 Take eight to ten words, string them together artfully based on the rules of grammar and you communicate a basic idea.
 String that sentence with other, related sentences to build a paragraph for more complex written story-telling.

-In video, you do the same thing with visuals and it’s called a sequence.
+In video, you do the same thing with different visuals and it’s called a sequence.
 Traditionally, most sequences begin and end with a wide-shot.
 The middle is medium and close shots.
+That is not a hard and fast rule of course.

 Build your story one sequence at a time.